PGSystemTester/PGSystemTester/README.md

 # pgSystemTester GitHub Page
-Since 2020, I've been using GitHub more frequently as a place to host various code and technical gems I've captured.
+Since 2020, I've been using GitHub more frequently as a partial substitute for OneNote/learning to insert various code and technical gems I've captured.
 I'm aware that much of what I post is not actually a _**project**_ (the intended use of Github).
 However, Github's clean code interface combined with the fact that this site isn't blocked by most of my customers makes it a good fit.

 If you find any of my open repositories useful, feel free to fork, comment, like or whatever people do.